PHtorres/PHtorres/README.md

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [paulohenriquetorresdev@gmail.com](mailto:paulohenriquetorresdev@gmail.com)
 * 🚀  I'm currently working on [Codelitt](https://www.codelitt.com/)
-* 🧠  I'm learning Advanced Typescript and .NET 6.
+* 🧠  I'm learning Dart and Flutter.
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives

 <a href="https://www.github.com/phtorres" target="_blank" rel="noreferrer"><img